 - Koh Yao Noi Full-Day Bike Tour

 Ao Sane is a small scenic boulder-strewn beach just northwest of Nai Harn Beach in the south of Phuket.
-Believe it or not, to get to Ao Sane you’ll have to drive under the Royal Phuket Yacht Club (which is not actually a yacht club but a resort), then carry on over the brow of the hill while admiring the truly gorgeous views over Nai Harn Bay.
+Believe it or not, to get to Ao Sane you’ll have to drive under The Nai Harn Hotel, then carry on over the brow of the hill while admiring the truly gorgeous views over Nai Harn Bay.
 It’s best to park at the top and walk down to the beach and restaurant.
 The Thai and international food here at this family-run restaurant is surprisingly good and the ambience very laid back, with many regular customers and expat old timers as well as guests staying at the nearby bungalows.
+Read More...

 - Opening Hours: Lunch & dinner